Shortest Paths without a Map, but with an Entropic Regularizer

-By \cite[Theorem 5.9]{BCLLM18} the solution is unique provided $H$ is Lipschitz and $g$ locally Lipschitz, which is satisfied under the additional assumptions of the theorem. \end{proof} For every continuous step, $\Phi_t=\sum_{u\in V^0}\tilde w_u(t)(x_u+\delta_u)\log (x_u+\delta_u)$ and $f(t,x)=-\frac{2x_\ell(t)}{x_\ell(t)+\delta_\ell} w'(t)$ satisfy the assumptions of the theorem.
+satisfy the assumptions of the theorem.
 By the calculation in~\eqref{eq:boundMovementMotivation} (with $w$ replaced by $\tilde w$), the corresponding well-defined algorithm is the one from equation \eqref{eq: dynamic}.
 Note that Lagrange multipliers for the constraints $x_u\ge 0$ are indeed not needed (see below).

-\paragraph{Sign of Lagrange multipliers.} We stipulated in Section~\ref{sec:algo} that $\lambda_u\ge 0$ for $u\in V\setminus\cL$, and we do not have any Lagrange multipliers for the constraints $x_u\ge 0$.
+\paragraph*{\bf Sign of Lagrange multipliers} We stipulated in Section~\ref{sec:algo} that $\lambda_u\ge 0$ for $u\in V\setminus\cL$, and we do not have any Lagrange multipliers for the constraints $x_u\ge 0$.
 To see this, it suffices to show that $\lambda_u\ge 0$ for $u\in V\setminus\cL$ in the case that the constraints $x_u\ge 0$ are removed from $K$: If this is true, then \eqref{eq: dynamic} shows for any leaf $u\in\cL$ that $x_u'<0$ is possible only if $x_u>0$ (since $\lambda_u=0$ when $u$ is a leaf, recalling~\eqref{eq:normalCone}).
 Hence, $x_u\ge 0$ holds automatically for any leaf $u$, and thus also for internal vertices $u$ due to the constraints of the polytope.
 Consequently, we do not need Lagrange multipliers for constraints $x_u\ge 0$.